traveltime-dev/traveltime-google-comparison/README.md

 Optional arguments:
 - `--google-max-rpm [int]`: Set max number of parallel requests sent to Google API per minute.
 Default is 60.
   It is enforced on per-second basis, to avoid bursts.
+- `--tomtom-max-rpm [int]`: Set max number of parallel requests sent to TomTom API per minute.
+Default is 60.
+  It is enforced on per-second basis, to avoid bursts.
 - `--traveltime-max-rpm [int]`: Set max number of parallel requests sent to TravelTime API per minute.
 Default is 60.
   It is enforced on per-second basis, to avoid bursts.